wavefrontHQ/docs/pages/doc/dashboards_managing.md

 1. Do one of the following:

     -   In the All Dashboards page, click the **Create Dashboard** button on the filter bar.
     -   From an existing dashboard, click the pencil icon <i class="fa-pencil fa"/> on the right side of the browser window below the task bar, and select **New**.
-You can also click **Clone** to create a new dashboard based on the existing dashboard you are currently viewing.
+Or click **Clone** to create a new dashboard based on the existing dashboard you are currently viewing.
     -   From a chart, scroll down to the **Save to** section and click **New Dashboard**.
-    -   From the Metrics browser, locate **Create Dashboard** in the top left corner of the page and click it to begin the process of creating a dashboard.
+    -   From the Metrics browser, click **Create Dashboard** in the top left corner of the page to begin creating a dashboard.
 Creating a dashboard this way automatically creates sections and charts based on the current set of metrics in the Metrics list.
 Sections are created by first-level nodes, individual charts by second-level nodes and finally all metrics on the third-level or below are rendered on a single chart.
-Creating a dashboard from the Metrics browser also allows you to apply additional parameters such as sources and source tags.
+Creating a dashboard from the Metrics browser allows you to apply additional parameters such as sources and source tags.

     A Create New Dashboard dialog displays.
 Enter a URL and name for your dashboard.

-The URL field supports letters, numbers, underscores, and dashes.
+    * The URL field supports letters, numbers, underscores, and dashes.
 If you enter a special character or space, then the URL field turns red and requires you to make changes before saving.
-The Name field supports letters, numbers, characters, and spaces.
+    * The Name field supports letters, numbers, characters, and spaces.

 2. Click **Create**.
 The dashboard is created and displays in edit mode.
 3. Click **Cancel** or edit the dashboard and click **Save**.

 ## Deploying a Dashboard